My 2019 New Year Trip

 Around 15km from the main road, there is the Siji Lhatso Lake.
 One of the beautiful Lakes near Rutok town, around 180km from Lhasa.

-Once we pass the Kongpo Gyamda town, after around an hour, we will reach the main route to Draksum Lake or also known as Basum Lake.
+Once we pass the Kongpo Gyamda town, after around an hour, we will reach the main route to Draksum Lake, also known as Basum Lake.
 Draksum Lake is the most famous lake in the Nyingtri area.

 The travel duration from Lhasa to Nyingtri is around 400Km with a travel duration of around 5 hours via the LinLha highway and about 7-8 hours through the old route.